enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

   ```
 )

-The first 16-bits are labels used by the duplication and superposition nodes.
-To be clear, the application and lambda
+The highest 16-bits are labels used by the duplication and superposition nodes, where each label represents a
-nodes are different polarizations of the same kind of node, then there are reference nodes, and finally there are $2^16$
+different kind of node.
+The application/lambda nodes are an additional kind of node, so the $k$ in $k$-SIC here
-dup/sup nodes.
+is equal to $2^16 + 1$.

-The 44-bit addresses are actually a 48-bit user-space pointer into the heap#footnote[This representation
+The 44-bit addresses are actually 48-bit user-space pointers into the heap#footnote[This representation
 explicitly relies on the fact that most 64-bit processors do not use the upper 16-bits of addressing space.].
 Since
 these pointers are 16-byte aligned, the bottom 4 bits are all 0.
 Thus, we can store the `Tag` inline with these
 addresses.
-Not all node tags use these address bits.
+Note that not all node tags store an address.

 Here is a summary of how each tag uses its bits: